 What is Ontario doing to improve our drug programs?

-As the ministry works to improve Ontario’s drug programs, we are guided by two top concerns:
+As the ministry continues to improve Ontario’s drug programs, we are guided by two principles:

 - to provide Ontario residents with better access to today’s best proven drug treatments